hatanaka-lab/CopDDB/README.md

 ## How to use
 ### Dependencies
 CopDDB includes Python modules for reading and processing csv files.
 We confirmed that the code works with Python 3.10.12, numpy 1.25.2, pandas 1.5.3, and RDKit 2023.09.5.
+[A sample code](./sample_script/sample1.ipynb) worked on Google Colab is available.

 ### User installation